Hike up the mountain.

 and UNIS in Longyearbyen, Svalbard (home of the EISCAT radars, and a great many polar

 bears).
 I graduated with an MPhys (Hons) Masters Degree in

 Physics with Planetary & Space Physics (2:1) in 2004.

-I worked with Aberystwyth's Infinity Exhibition science
+comprehensive schools and prior to this I worked with Aberystwyth's Infinity Exhibition science

 shows, teaching from a StarLab mobile planetarium in schools,

 working in secondary school science clubs, teaching a short

 course IT programme in an FE college, and teaching the